 Erasmus+ Student Mobility - Student Mobility for Studies (SMS)

-At the moment, Faculty of Forestry does not offer full degree study programs (undergraduate or graduate) in English language.
+At the moment, Faculty of Forestry and Wood Technology does not offer full degree study programs (undergraduate or graduate) in English language.

-The Faculty of Forestry is a constituent of the University of Zagreb.
+The Faculty of Forestry and Wood Technology is a constituent of the University of Zagreb.
 Therefore, for application instructions, please check on the University's website.

 ERASMUS+ EXPERIENCES OF INCOMING STUDENTS